 As traders consider higher rates, Asian markets fall after a rally.

-As traders examine central bank measures to tackle skyrocketing inflation by abandoning the age of ultra-cheap cash, Asian markets mainly dipped Friday, reversing the previous day’s surge, while also navigating a Covid infection increase that threatens an already fragile economic recovery.
+As traders examine central bank measures to tackle skyrocketing inflation by abandoning the age of ultra-cheap cash, Asian markets mainly dipped Friday, reversing the previous day’s surge, while also navigating a Covid-19 infection spike that threatens an already fragile economic recovery.

 With prices growing at their fastest rate in four decades, the Fed took a far more hawkish stance this week, promising to halt its massive bond-buying program by March and predicting a series of interest rate hikes that may last until 2023.